redwarp/9-Patch-Resizer/README.md

 ## Roadmap

+I'll be honest, I don't really maintain 9-Patch-Resizer anymore, as 9-patch are somewhat a thing of the past, and I use as many vector drawables as possible lately.

+I will of course consider bug fixes, but I might not have the bandwidth for feature requests.

+Sorry about that.

 - [ ] A proper "Settings" panel, to handle issues such as jpeg compression, etc etc...
 - [ ] A few optimisations
 - [x] Command line support